ucsb-seclab/dr_checker/README.md

 ## [Frequently Asked Questions](https://github.com/ucsb-seclab/dr_checker/blob/master/docs/faq.md)

+## 0. Using Dockerized Setup (Recommended)
+Refer the [Docker Usage](https://github.com/ucsb-seclab/dr_checker/blob/speedy/docs/docker.md) document for details on how to use DR.CHECKER in a pre-built docker container.

 ## 1. Setup
 Our implementation is based on LLVM, specifically LLVM 3.8.
 We also need tools like `c2xml` to parse headers.